 Besides a strainer or colander for washing fruit and veggies, a cutting board and a good, sharp knife, you’ll only need a couple of special tools for making charcuterie cups.

-• Cups: Use coffee mugs, cocktail glasses, short drink cups, takeout-style containers or even Bento boxes.
+Cups: Use coffee mugs, cocktail glasses, short drink cups, takeout-style containers or even Bento boxes.
 If you are making a large number of charcuterie cups, I recommend purchasing clear, plastic and disposable cups, however.
 Clear sides make it easy for guests to see what’s inside and the size is perfect for individual portions.
-You can often find these cups at Walmart or order them online at Amazon. [affiliate link]
+You can often find these cups at Walmart or order them online at Amazon. [affiliate link] Here’s another cute idea for containers for charcuterie cups over on the Be Brave and Bloom blog.

 The Recipe